neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_phylogeny-evolution.md

 :align: center
 :::

 **Figure 4:** *Game theory model of singing versus silent mate-finding behavior phenotypes in male crickets.
 Singing male crickets advertise themselves to potential female mates by singing.
 Silent male crickets do not advertise themselves to female mates.
 However, silent male crickets are attracted to the song of singing male crickets and try to sneak mating with females that are also attracted to the songs.
-There are three factors hypothesized to exert selective pressure on these phenotypes. $k$ = the risk/likelihood of predation; $b$ = boost to mating success gained by singing compared to being silent; $n$ = decrease in mating success without any singing male crickets in the population to attract females.*
+There are three factors hypothesized to exert selective pressure on these phenotypes. $k$ = the risk/likelihood of predation; $b$ = mating success taken by singing crickets from silent crickets; $n$ = difference in mating success without any singing male crickets in the population around to attract females.*

-***Q8: According to this model, the fitness of singing [ DOES / DOES NOT ] depend on the behavioral phenotype of conspecifics.
+***Q8: According to the game theory model (Figure 4), the fitness of singing [ DOES / DOES NOT ] depend on the behavioral phenotype of conspecifics.
 When the population is comprised of all singers, the fitness of a singer is _____________.
-When the population is comprised of all (mostly) silent, a rare mutant singer has an average fitness of ___________.***
+When the population is comprised of all (mostly) silents, a rare mutant singer has an average fitness of ___________.
+(Re-write the sentence with blanks filled in and appropriate word choice from brackets)***

-***Q9: Find the conditions (simplified inequalitie(s)) when a population comprised of all singers would be evolutionarily stable (when silent phenotype cannot "invade" the population).
+***Q9: Find the conditions (simplified inequalitie(s)) when a population comprised of all singers would be evolutionarily stable (ie. when silent phenotype cannot "invade" the population).
 Show your work.***

 ***Q10: A population comprised of all singers would be evolutionarily stable when:
-		- the risk of predation due to singing is less than the boost to mating due to singing.
+		- the risk of predation due to singing is less than the increase in mating success due to singing.
-		- the risk of predation due to singing is greater than the boost to mating due to singing.
+		- the risk of predation due to singing is greater than the increase in mating success due to singing.
-		- the boost in mating due to singing is actually a negative numner.
+		- $b$ is actually a negative numbner.
-		- the risk of predation due to singing is less than both the boost to mating due to singing and the decrease in mating due to the absence of singers in the population.
+		- the risk of predation due to singing is less than both the increase in mating success due to singing and the decrease in mating success due to the absence of singers in the population.
 		(Pick the one best option to complete the sentence and re-write the complete sentence.***

-***Q11: Under what conditions would you predict a population comprising both singing and silent crickets simultaneously?
+***Q11: Under what conditions would you predict a population comprising both singing and silent crickets simultaneously (ie. a mixed phenotype population)?
 Show your work.***

 ***Q12: Which is a more appropriate model (optimality theory or game theory) for understanding the mate-finding behavior of crickets, and why?
 		- Game Theory, because the fitness of the mating behaviors likely do NOT depend on the strategies of conspecifics.
 		- Game Theory, because the fitness of the mating behaviors likely DO depend on the strategies of conspecifics.
 		- Optimality Theory, the fitness of the mating behaviors likely DO depend on the strategies of conspecifics.
 		- Game theory, because a mixed population of singing and silent is likely always evolutionarily stable.***